82 Free Tapper Sound Effects - Most Popular

 The audible signal when the 8 key on a telephone is pressed, in "DTMF".

 Slow noise of keys on a white MacBook keyboard.
 UCS Category: CMPTKey.
-Duration: 00:21.
+Length: 00:22.

-Slow noise from the keys of an iMac keyboard.
+Slow noise of keys on a MacBook Pro keyboard.
 UCS Category: CMPTKey.
-Duration: 00:25.
+Length: 00:34.

 Key * in DTMF